Board of Directors

-Steven Miller is CEO of Agassi Graf Holdings and Andre Agassi Foundation for Education.
-He is also the Executive Chairman of the Board for Power Plate International, and previously served as President and CEO of the Professional Bowlers Association, Director of Global Sports Marketing (and in other capacities) for Nike, adjunct professor at the University of Oregon Warsaw School of Sports Marketing, and Director of Athletics for Kansas State University.
-He has more than two decades' experience as a high school and collegiate track and cross country coach, is a five-time NCAA Coach of the Year and is a member of the U.S. Track & Field and Cross Country Coaches Association Hall of Fame.
+A board member since 2009, Steve Miller is CEO of Agassi Graf Holdings, the Andre Agassi Foundation for Education, and BILT by Agassi and Reyes.
+He previously served as the Executive Chairman of the Board for Power Plate International, President and CEO of the Professional Bowlers Association, Director of Global Sports Marketing for Nike, adjunct professor at the University of Oregon Warsaw School of Sports Marketing, and Director of Athletics for Kansas State University.
+He has more than two decades' experience as a high school and collegiate track and cross country coach, is a five-time NCAA Coach of the Year and is a member four halls of fame, including the U.S. Track & Field and Cross Country Coaches Association Hall of Fame.

-A communications, corporate, entertainment and sports attorney, Mickey is vice president of national accounts for the Fox News Channel in New York, where he manages relationships with cable and satellite companies, negotiates agreements and leads the account sales team.
-He previously was senior director of programming for Time Warner Cable, worked as in-house counsel for Zomba Recording Corporation and was chief operating officer for Indianapolis-based SCA Sports & Entertainment, where he handled personnel, budgets and strategic planning as well as serving as a talent agent for entertainers and an agent for professional athletes.
+A communications, corporate, entertainment and sports attorney, Mickey is Senior Vice President of Television Networks Distribution at CBS, where his focus is on multiplatform growth and distribution strategies for all CBS-owned properties.
+He previously was vice president of national accounts for the Fox News Channel, senior director of programming for Time Warner Cable, in-house counsel for Zomba Recording Corporation and was operating officer for SCA Sports & Entertainment, where he handled personnel, budgets and strategic planning as well as serving as a talent agent for entertainers and an agent for professional athletes.
 In the 1990s he was a captain in the U.S. Army’s Judge Advocate General’s Corps, serving as a criminal prosecutor at Ft.
 Leonard Wood.
 He is a graduate of Harvard University and Notre Dame Law School.

 Most recently chair of USATF’s High Performance Division, Finke has served USA Track & Field for more than three decades, contributing in long distance running, high performance, cross country, and budget and audit.
 He is a USATF Level III certified coach in sprints and jumps and a Level II certified coach in endurance events who has served on multiple international teams as a coach for Team USA.
 Finke is also co-owner and executive vice president of business development for Milesplit.com.